-The first attempt is free of charge.
 Following the third failed attempt, candidates will have to prove that they have attended a PV course in order to improve their theoretical knowledge.
 Any PV course can be taken in order to qualify to write the test again provided that the course will enable the candidate to pass the online test.

 A certificate of attendance will need to be submitted along with the registration form for the 4th attempt as evidence that a course has been attended.

 Upon submission of the attendance certificate; candidates will be given another two attempts to pass the test.
 If the candidate fails these two attempts; evidence will have to be submitted along with the test registration of having personally been involved in at least 3 solar PV installations.
 This will be referred to as a portfolio of evidence.